 Where can I get a replacement Shure microphone grill?

 You can easily order replacement grills from Authorised Shure Dealers.
-The grill simply unscrews allowing the you to install a replacement within seconds.
+The grill simply unscrews allowing you to install a replacement within seconds.
 Should you have any questions about where to locate a new grill or how to install one, our Shure UK customer service team are available to help.